Stephen M. Stahl, MD, PhD, DSc (Hon.)

 Dr. Adelaide S. Robb is a psychopharmacologist with ongoing research studies in mood disorders, schizophrenia, and post traumatic stress disorder, and Chief of the Division of Psychology and Behavioral Health, which aims to combine psychological and psychiatric services to treat the medically ill child.

 Dr. Robb, who trained at Johns Hopkins University and the National Institutes of Health, has been on the medical staff in the Division of Psychiatry and Behavioral Medicine since 1996, rising to the rank of Professor (with tenure).
-She is an internationally known clinical researcher and has participated in and led multiple therapeutic trials for children with a variety of behavioral and psychiatric conditions.
+She is an internationally known clinical researcher and has participated in and led multiple therapeutic.

 || William M. Sauvé, MD

-Medical Director, Greenbrook TMS NeuroHealth Centers, Glen Allen and Charlottesville, VA
+Regional Medical Director, Greenbrook TMS NeuroHealth Centers, Virginia

 Dr. William M. Sauvé received his medical degree from the Uniformed Services University of the Health Sciences in Bethesda, Maryland, and completed his residency in adult psychiatry at the National Capitol Consortium in Washington, DC, prior to deploying to the Al Anbar Province, Iraq, as the Regimental Psychiatrist for the 7th Marines.